KR_21.jpg

 To learn more about Mark, go to mgnature.com

-He is author of Birds of Ohio (Lone Pine 2004); The Great Lakes Nature Guide (Lone Pine 2009); and Wild Ohio: The Best of Our Natural Heritage (Kent State University Press 2009).
+He has authored or coauthored six books, including Birds of Ohio (Lone Pine 2004); and Wild Ohio: The Best of Our Natural Heritage (Kent State University Press 2009).
 The latter won the 2010 Ohioana Book award.
-He has also coauthored three other books, including the Ohio Breeding Bird Atlas II (2016).
+He is a coauthor of the Ohio Breeding Bird Atlas II book.
+His latest book, coauthored with Chelsea Gottfried, is Gardening for Moths (Ohio University Press 2023).

 Katie’s essays have appeared in a variety of literary journals and magazines, including Fourth Genre, River Teeth, Ecotone, Bark Magazine, Appalachian Heritage, Now & Then, Isotope, Fourth River, the minnesota review, The Tusculum Review, and elsewhere.
 Her essay “Rebirth” (published in River Teeth, Fall 2013) was listed as a “Notable” in Best American Science & Nature Writing 2014, and her essay “Hill of the Sacred Eagles” was a finalist in Terrain‘s 2011 essay contest.
 She has been nominated several times for a Pushcart Prize.
 Katie has taught creative writing at Virginia Tech and West Virginia University; she is currently Guest Faculty at West Virginia Wesleyan College, where she teaches Nonfiction in the Low-Residency MFA Program.